 The typical preschool day combines free play with teacher-directed activities designed to introduce preschoolers to pre-literacy, pre-numeracy, science and social studies concepts.
 Children regularly practice mindfulness activities to encourage calm and focus.
 Preschoolers have recess daily; an indoor multipurpose room and modern, high-quality outdoor play facilities provide fun and safe recreational activities.

 Preschoolers also have enrichment classes during the school week.
 Enrichment classes are taught by dedicated enrichment teachers and are included with tuition.
 Each week, preschoolers enjoy four sessions of physical education, two sessions of art and one session of music.
 Each session is twenty minutes long.

 Field trips and special in-house presentations are an important part of the preschool curriculum.
 Preschoolers typically visit local nature centers, science centers, pumpkin patches, petting zoos and George Mason University and the Kennedy Center for age-appropriate presentations.
 Pinecrest invites campus visits from local fire departments, dentists, puppeteers, story-tellers, and others for preschool classes as well.

 Pinecrest maintains full accreditation with AdvancED / Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI).
-Pinecrest School will go through the required five-year re-accreditation process next during the 2018-19 school year.
+Pinecrest School completed its most recent required five-year re-accreditation during the 2018-19 school year.

 Does Pinecrest offer 2- or 3-day-a-week preschool classes?

 All preschool classes are 5 days a week, Monday-Friday.
 Pinecrest believes that preschoolers are more likely to enjoy coming to school and feel comfortable in their classrooms if they have an uninterrupted weekly routine.

 Do children starting preschool need to be toilet-trained?